LiberteI/piano-log/README.md

 ## Generated Data

-The main generated artifact is:
+The generated artifact is:

 ```text
 generated/practice-days.json
 ```

-It provides a normalized daily practice map that another project can consume.
+It provides a daily practiced/not-practiced map that another project can consume.
 My portfolio website can fetch this file and use it to render a practice contribution grid or a piano activity section.

 Example: